Maclenn77/Maclenn77/README.md

 ### My hobbies

- I love writing, but I have had no time to write for pleasure lately.
+ I love writing, and I host a [Shut & Write Meet Up](https://www.meetup.com/shutupandwriteguadalajara/events/290908296/) at Guadalajara.
 I'm not bad, I even won second place in a short stories contest! (if you read in Spanish, I hope you can [enjoy it](http://www.puntodepartida.unam.mx/index.php/1087-no-0203/1918-0203-la-cronica-como-antidoto-las-batallas-en-xoco-juan-paulo-perez-tejada)).

 I like to read science fiction, realism, and pop science books. 📚